kjosib/kjosib.github.io/instrumentation.md

 * You could invent that heinous aspect-oriented-programming system I mentioned earlier.
 * You could even, on rare occasions, *break the rules* and directly publish a message to a channel.

-## Consideration for Functional Style

-If you're up on the

 ## Conclusion